v4iv/theleakycauldronblog/src/pages/blog/fit-bounds-of-a-polyline-and-markers-with-react-google-maps.md

 ))
 ```

 Then we add Polyline that will trace the flight path.
-We pass an array of `Lat` & `Lon` to the path prop.
+We pass an array of `lat` & `lng` to the path prop.

 ```javascript
 ...